Ratludu/Gator/README.md

 # Set-up

 1. Install go
+2. go install github.com/ratludu/gator@latest
-2. Set up a `.gatorconfig.json` file in the home of your directroy
+3. Set up a `.gatorconfig.json` file in the home of your directroy
-3. Set a `db_url`variable
+4. Set a `db_url`variable

 # Running